jguadagno/jguadagno.github.io/_posts/2011-05-05-community-speaking-and-cost.md

 ---
 At the beginning of 2011, I set a goal for myself to speak at least twice at a community event that was outside of my area, the Phoenix metro area.
 There are three reasons for this.

-1. People here are probably sick of me talking :)
+1. People here are probably sick of me talking :smile:
 2. I wanted to reach out to other audiences and get feedback on my presenting and talks
 3. The final, was / is a selfish one, to get my name out there